 Getting Set up for Fire

-Fire is a standalone app for Mac that runs under OS X 10.9 (Mavericks) and 10.10 (Yosemite).
-There is no setup needed for Fire itself – simply unzip the download and copy
+Fire is a standalone app for Mac that runs under OS X 10.10 (Yosemite) and later.
+There is no setup needed for Fire itself – simply open the .dmg and copy

 Fire.app to a location of your choice (typically the